umhau/umhau.github.io/_posts/2021-11-24-wireguard-roadwarrior-2.md

 # cleanup_peers.sh
 # run as a root cronjob

+# we need a place to put backups of the server config
 mkdir -p /etc/wireguard/backups

+# initialize the list of old-public-keys-that-need-to-be-removed
 badpeers=''

 # for each line in the server config file